TETONJoshua/GMD_public/README.md

 The advantage of getting and running the .NET solution directly is that all the dependencies of the different libraries are already installed, you don't have to do any other installation.

 **Warning** You may be asked by the IDE to synchronize the dependencies, just click on the alert popup button.

+Obviously, we didn't put the source files in the repo (too huge to download) so if you have to test the project, be sure to create a folder at the project root named <b>sources<b>.